chety/CloudFundementals/APIGateway.md

 ### Advantages of APIGateway
 - :fire: All microservices IP are private now.
 Microservices and APIGateway are in the same `secured network`
 - :fire: Only APIGateway IP address is publicly exposed over internet. **That means less surface for attackers, more secure**
+- 🎆`APIGateway` _excepts all calls and routes them to backend APIs_.
 - ✔️ `Latency` problem is solved by `aggregate pattern`.
 Instead of making http call to each  microservices than aggreate these data in frontend, we just make a http call to APIGateway and than it handles the rest.
 Since they are in the same secured network it is much more performant